-Due to the distressed economy, we offered a common-sense alternative to the traditional pricey wooden souvenir eggs
+Due to the distressed economy, we offer a common-sense alternative to the traditional pricey wooden souvenir eggs

-Each year, the White House decorates thousands of hard-boiled eggs for the Easter Egg Roll.
+In the past, the White House decorated thousands of hard-boiled eggs for the Easter Egg Roll.
 At the end of the day, these eggs

-This year, these discarded eggs were made available to the general public on a first-come first-served basis.
+Now, these discarded eggs are made available to the general public on a first-come first-served basis.
 Sure they may be chipped

-After the event concluded, White House staff members and the Secret Service gently tossed the leftover eggs over the White House fence.
+After the event concludes, White House staff members and the Secret Service gently toss the leftover eggs over the White House fence.

 Easter Egg Roll Costume Characters

-The White House chose costume characters that reflected the importance of family values and was proud that the entire cast of "Family Guy" took part in this year’s Easter Egg Roll.
+The White House chooses costume characters that reflect the importance of family values and is proud that the entire cast of "Family Guy" takes part each year in our Easter Egg Roll.

-These beloved characters wandered around the White House lawn passing out lots of candy and soft drinks.
-Giggity Giggity!
+These beloved characters wander around the White House lawn passing out lots of candy and soft drinks.
+Giggity!